Minikube Installation

 After Yorkie cluster is installed, you will see the following output:

-Now you have Yorkie cluster installed in your local machine.
+Now you have Yorkie cluster installed on your local machine.

 It will take a few minutes for pods to be ready, so wait until all pods are ready.
 You can check the status of pods with the following command: